Exhibitor terms and conditions

 9.4 The exhibitor must maintain the space in good order and clean condition.

-9.5 The exhibit should be open during the opening hours of each day of the event and covered and closed at the end of each day.
+9.6 The exhibit must be covered and closed at the end of each day.

 10. Floating exhibits